CMSgov/bluebutton-site-static/_posts/2018-06-05-Speed-up-data-transfers.md

 In order to see the benefit of gzip compression, the client must send the **Accept-Encoding: gzip** header as part of their request.
 Otherwise, the server will respond with the unmodified content type and encoding.

+## Example Header

+The header items to activate gzip compression should include the following:

+     Content-Type: application/fhir+json
+     Accept-Encoding: gzip

 ## An Opt-in enhancement